formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

     1. To find information on the println function, enter Help mode by pressing ?.
 Once in Help mode, simply type println and press Enter to retrieve the relevant documentation.
     2. Look for an alternative print function by entering "print" (with quotation marks) in the search field.
 Julia will subsequently provide a list of definitions where the string "print" appears in the associated documentation.

-### Shell mode

-To enter Shell mode, press `;`.
-In this mode, you can execute shell commands (e.g., `ls`, `cd`, `mkdir`) as you would in your operating system's command prompt or terminal.
-This allows you to perform file and directory operations, or to start a command-line interface without leaving the Julia REPL.

-!!! compat "Exercise"
-    Enter Shell mode by pressing ;.
-    1. List the files in the current directory with `ls`.
-    2. Create another Julia file in the current directory with `touch chapter1.jl`.

 ### Package mode

 Access Package mode by pressing `]`.